-Ivanka Trump Tops Her Father Donald Trump’s List Of ‘Great Beauties,’ Howard Stern Tells David Letterman
+Ivanka Trump Tops Father Donald Trump’s List Of ‘Great Beauties,’ Howard Stern Tells David Letterman

 When Howard Stern asked Donald Trump about the most beautiful women in the world, the first name that came to the president’s mind was that of his own daughter.

-As reported by Deadline, shock jock Howard Stern recently sat down for an interview with David Letterman, host of the Netflix series My Next Guest Needs No Introduction.
+As reported by Deadline, shock jock Howard Stern recently sat down for an interview with David Letterman, host of the Netflix series, My Next Guest Needs No Introduction.
 During his sitdown with the living late night legend, Stern opened up about some of the numerous conversations he’s had with President Donald Trump over the years, many of which have concerned the physical appearance of women.
-During one chat with the former host of The Apprentice, Stern learned that Trump doesn’t like it when someone dares to suggest that a female celebrity is more attractive than his daughter Ivanka.
+During one chat with the former host of The Apprentice, Stern learned that Trump doesn’t like it when someone dares to suggest that a female celebrity is more attractive than his daughter, Ivanka.

 According to Howard Stern, the topic of Ivanka Trump’s physical appearance came up when he asked Donald Trump to list the women he considers the “great beauties” of the world.
 The billionaire businessman responded by informing the radio show host that he doesn’t believe that any actresses are worthy of topping his own personal list of sexy ladies.